OPEC November oil output slips before Aramco IPO, policy meeting

 “The minimum is to extend,” said an OPEC delegate.

-Oil has slipped to $63 a barrel after spiking to $72 following the Sept.
+Oil LCOc1 has slipped to $63 a barrel after spiking to $72 following the Sept.
 14 attacks on Saudi oil plants.
-The current price is below the levels many OPEC countries need to balance their budgets and below the levels officials say they favour.
+The current price is below the levels many OPEC countries need to balance their budgets and below the levels officials say they favor.

-The 11 OPEC members bound by the supply agreement, which for now runs until March 2020, have easily exceeded the pledged cuts.
-Compliance has risen to 152% in November, the survey found, from 135% in October.
+The 11 OPEC members bound by the agreement, which for now runs until March 2020, have easily exceeded the pledged cuts.
+Compliance has risen to 152% in November, the survey found, from 135% in October, although Iraq and Nigeria remain laggards among larger producers.

 OPEC’s largest production drop of 140,000 bpd was in Angola, which exported less crude in November due to maintenance affecting the Girassol crude stream, traders said.